Allyson "Ally" Mayfair-Richards

 - Ambiguously Bi: Claims to be straight, but tells Harrison that if someone he cares about has "a hard-on that just won't quit," he'll do anything he needs to to show them that he'll take care of them.
 After this, he masturbates in the gym shower in front of Harrison.
 It's debatable whether Kai actually does have latent homosexual tendencies, or if he was just trying to manipulate Harrison (who is gay himself).
 He is later revealed to have given Samuels anal sex as a way to indoctrinate him into the cult, and wishes to penetrate him as he penetrates Winter to create a "Messiah."

-- Ax-Crazy: Has this in spades.
+- Ax-Crazy: This psychopath has this in spades.

 - Bad Boss: Has arranged for the deaths of five members of the cult so far, and kills Winter personally.